enkday/prizepicks-data-mirror/custom-gpt-config.md

 Proof-of-fetch (mandatory)
 - Always list the exact mirror path(s) you called (e.g., `/data/prizepicks-nfl-tomorrow-top-200.json`).
 Do NOT list operationIds as “the endpoint”.
-- Any response that includes picks/grades/entries MUST include `scrapedDate` from the fetched `PrizePicksData` payload.
+- Any response that includes picks/grades/entries MUST include `scrapedDate` from a fetched `PrizePicksData` payload.
+- If you are primarily using hierarchy slice arrays (which have no `scrapedDate`), also fetch a tiny `PrizePicksData` endpoint (e.g., a `*-top-50.json` file) just to obtain `scrapedDate` as proof-of-scrape.
+Do NOT treat that top-N file as the full prop universe.
 - Do NOT invent `scrapedDate` for hierarchy arrays (they do not contain it).

 Tool honesty (mandatory)